-The Bottom Line, Inc. (the Organization), a nonprofit formed in January 1997 under the laws of the Commonwealth of Massachusetts, operates in Boston, Massachusetts, New York, New York, and Chicago, Illinois, and, during the year ended June 30, 2023, began laying the groundwork to open operations in Dayton, Ohio.
+The Bottom Line, Inc. (the Organization), a nonprofit formed in January 1997 under the laws of the Commonwealth of Massachusetts, operates in Boston, Massachusetts, New York, New York, and Chicago, Illinois, and in the Fall of 2024, the Organization opened operations in Dayton, Ohio.

-The mission of the Organization is to partner with first-generation college students from lowincome backgrounds get into college, graduate, and go far in life.
+The mission of the Organization is to partner with first-generation college students from lowincome backgrounds to assist them in getting into college, graduating and to go far in life.
 The Organization accomplishes the mission through the following programs: